Carmen-Aguilar/Andalucia-healthcare/README.md

 ![Map: find your health area](https://github.com/Carmen-Aguilar/Andalucia-healthcare/blob/master/HealthAreas.png)

-In January 2018 I published a fact-check story that proved the differences in resources in the primary healthcare service within Andalucía.
+In January 2018 I published <a href="https://carmen-aguilar.github.io/health-inequality-andalucia/" target="_blank">a fact-check story that proved the differences in resources in the primary healthcare service within Andalucía</a>.
 This was a project carried out for the MA Data Journalism at Birmingham City University.

 The graphics above are some of the charts published in "Fact-check: Are there differences in the health service among provinces?", as a result of the analysis.